eladkaufman/Factory-Management-Web-App/README.md

 The factory has *departments*.
 Each dapartment has *employees*.
 The employees work in *shifts*.
-*users* are presons who uses the app, and pre-defines in the system.
+*users* are presons who uses the app, and are pre-defines in the system.
 Each user has a maximun number of actions they can do in a day.
 When a user exceed is allowed actions for the day, the system throws them out to the log-in page, and they are banned for the rest of the day(no worries- they can log-in again the day after).

 ## Technolegies in use